Cars · Resale guide

 Common Scams to Watch For (India 2026)

-Kms Rollback (Odometer Tampering): This is rampant with popular SUVs like the Fortuner.
-Sellers illegally roll back the odometer to show lower mileage, making the car appear less used and more valuable.
-Always cross-check the odometer reading with service records, inspection reports, and physical wear (pedals, steering wheel).
+Kilometres Rollback: This is the most prevalent scam.
+The odometer is tampered with to show a lower reading, making the car appear less used and worth more.
+Always cross-check the odometer with service records, PUC certificates, and the car’s physical condition (pedal wear, steering wheel shine, seat sag).
 An OBD2 scanner is your best friend here.

-Fake Service Records: Some sellers forge service stamps or create fabricated digital records.
-Always call the authorized Toyota service centre directly with the car’s VIN (Vehicle Identification Number) to verify its service history.
-Gaps in records or inconsistencies are red flags.
+Fake Service Records: Sellers might present forged service stamps or fabricated digital records.
+The definitive way to verify is to call the authorized Toyota service centre directly with the car’s VIN (Vehicle Identification Number) and ask them to confirm the service history.
+Any gaps or inconsistencies are a warning.

 Seller’s Guide — How to Maximize Your Toyota Fortuner Resale